eic/epic-analysis/tutorial/README.md

     the event loop; the postprocessor macro is typically fast, since it analyzes the resulting data structures

+## Input File Lists (Config Files)

-- in the analysis macros, the input files are specified by a list, with the following columns for each file (so that we can combine different Q2 regions together using relative weights):
+- in the analysis macros, the input files are specified by a list, a "config file", with the following columns for each file (so that we can combine different Q2 regions together using relative weights):
   - file name (relative to the top-level directory, unless you have an absolute path)
   - the number of events for the weighting and cross section